The Marie Stopes Blue Door Fund

 The Blue Door fund reaches women and girls who face multiple obstacles to access contraception, such as those living in extreme poverty; those in rural villages or slums where there are no other health facilities available; adolescent girls who face acute discrimination; and women who have never used contraception before.
 Our evidence shows us that these are the women and girls who face the greatest obstacles in accessing the contraception they want.

-MSI works to empower every woman to have children by choice, not chance.
+MSI has been working to empower every woman to have children by choice, not chance, for over 40 years.
 We have become a world leader in delivering sexual and reproductive health services.
-Recognising that there are many factors influencing the decision-making of women and girls, MSI has the expertise, the knowledge and the capability to provide contraception to every one of the 214 million women worldwide who currently have no access.
-We have clinical teams in place – right now - in our countries, who can start right away.
+In 2017, 26.9 million women used a MSI method of contraception.
+This prevented 8.2 million unintended pregnancies and 5.4 million unsafe abortions.
+MSI has the expertise, the knowledge and the capability to provide contraception to many more millions of girls and women worldwide.

 Read more about the Charity running this project.

-Provide strategic and operational oversight and results-based management of MSI in East and Southern Africa
+Nils provides strategic and operational oversight and results-based management of MSI in East and Southern Africa.

-Responsible for the overall strategy, management and development of MSI Kenya’s sexual and reproductive health programme.
+Carol is responsible for the overall strategy, management and development of MSI Uganda’s sexual and reproductive health programme